ashaffer/gulp-inline/README.md

   .pipe(gulp.dest('dist/'));
 ```

-Replaces your <script> and <link> tags with the corresponding inlined files.
+Replaces your &lt;script&gt; and &lt;link&gt; tags with the corresponding inlined files.

 ## Options